14.9 - 5.10 2019

 Cormac McCarthy, The Crossing, 1994

-'Spoilage' published in September 2018 was initially formed as an exhibition translated into publication - exhibition that never happened, which relates to works that do not form the final image, works that will never fully be finished, woks that will never happen.
+Spoilage published in September 2018 was initially formed as an exhibition translated intopublication – exhibition that never happened, which relates to works that do not form the final image, works that will never fully be finished, works that will never happen.
+Spoilage2:Narrating what remains introduces 7 site specific installations in the frame of the initial Spoilage publicationproject.